hokageCV/hokageCV.github.io/src/content/blogs/2024/slack-productivity-tips/index.md

     - `_italic text_` for _italic text_
     - `-` for bullet points
     - ```  `text`  ```  for inline code highlights
+- Threads
+  - With threads, I can check recent messages across channels in same place
+  - This saves time of navigating to individual channels and then searching for particular chat.

 ## Conclusion